solenya-group/solenya/README.md

 ```
 # HTML Helpers

 The HTML helpers take a spread of attribute objects, elements, and primitive values.
-Picke has been designed to work well with Typescript, so your IDE can provide statement completion:
+Pickle has been designed to work well with Typescript, so your IDE can provide statement completion:

 ![pickle flow diagram](pickle-intellisense.png "Pickle Flow Diagram")